Staff Policy D-602.05

 - Emergency suspension: Exclusion from campus and/or classes and/or other privileges or activities for the purposes of investigation, and/or relieving the tension of the student body or class due to a serious infraction of the all-campus rules; or removing a threat to the well-being of the students, or removing for the good of the order of the College a student or students whose presence would prevent the continued normal conduct of the academic community.

-Emergency suspension may be imposed immediately by the Dean for Enrollment Management and Student Services or by his/her designee.
+Emergency suspension may be imposed immediately by the Vice President for Enrollment Management & Student Services or by his/her designee.
 Emergency suspension will continue for its duration or until the case at hand has been reviewed by the College Review Board.
 If the Emergency suspension is continued for more than three business days, the student shall have the right to a College Review Board review within seven business days of the emergency suspension or when the accused is prepared.
 Students who are suspended for disciplinary reasons will receive a grade of W for all classes in which he/she is enrolled.
 If the suspension is overturned and the student does not wish to finish the semester, tuition and fees paid for that semester may be applied toward future enrollments.

 - Expulsion: Termination of the student status.
 Re-admission may not be sought before the expiration of one academic year from the date of expulsion.